 The timing of a photo-journey can be very crucial.
-I have seen that again on my latest trip.
-For Tierra Photo Tours I wanted to visit Bulgaria and Greece and meet some local people.
-Of course I wanted to combine that with some photography in these countries I had never been before.
-After two weeks of fun I can only blame myself to have waited so long in exploring these great places!
+I was reminded of this during my latest trip.
+For Tierra Photo Tours, I wished to visit Bulgaria and Greece and meet some local people.
+And of course, I would combine that with photography in these countries I had never visited before.

-Well, I had set a period for this trip earlier in the winter, with the hope of also to have some chances with the amazing Red-Breasted Geese, that winters along the coast of the Black sea.
-Almost the whole world population, that are rapidly decreasing and becoming a threatened species, are staying in one area in Bulgaria, at Durankulak and Shabla region close to the border of Romania.
+The trip was set for early winter.
+I was hoping to catch the amazing red-breasted geese along the coast of the Black Sea.
+Almost the entire world population, which is rapidly decreasing and becoming a threatened species, resides at the Durankulak and Shabla region close to the Romanian border during winter.

-But when I got closer to my departure date, it soon was obvious no geese had arrived yet in Bulgaria because of the warm winter at that time.
-So I had already prepared alternative plans with my local guides Miro and Emil, from Cometobg, and was already looking forward to that!
-But at the time I actually travelled to Bulgaria, the geese decided to start travelling too!
-During my first days in Bulgaria numbers of Red-Breasted geese quickly rised, but also the snow (and wind) decided to arrive massively.
-Because of that many roads were blocked and it was impossible to travel trough the country, without the risk of getting stuck all the time and loose lots of good time.
-Every day was very exciting to see how the weather evolved, but we managed to keep us very busy, despite of the troubles caused by the weather.
-We had lots of good times at the Kerkini Lake in Greece with the Dalmatian pelicans (more about that later!), at a very nice winter feeding station for small birds (with an amazing species list of 25 and with some of them in very high numbers), at the Golden eagle station in the mountains, at a roosting site with Long-eared owls, stunning landscapes,…
+During my first days in Bulgaria, the numbers of red-breasted geese quickly grew and the snow fell massively.
+Many roads were blocked and it was impossible to travel through the country without getting stuck and losing lots of time.
+But we managed to keep very busy, despite the troubles caused by the weather.
+We had good times at the Kerkini Lake in Greece with the Dalmatian pelicans (more about that later!).
+We visited a winter feeding station for small birds (with over 25 amazing species, many in very high numbers), explored the golden eagle station in the mountains and a roosting site of long-eared owls and photographed stunning landscapes.

-Anyhow, this was also the unique chance to catch some geese to put a satellite transmitter on.
-So we witnessed the first Red-Breasted goose ever wearing a GPS, and will hopefully provide us with lots of data and will reach his breeding grounds in Taimyr…where I hopefully will arrive too one day, at the right time that is!
+We also caught some geese to put a satellite transmitter on.
+And so we witnessed the first red-breasted goose ever wearing a GPS, which will hopefully provide us with lots of data and will reach his breeding grounds in Taimyr.
+I hope to arrive there as well one day, at the right time!

 Thanks for the great company John, Miro and Emil!